SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 Submit the job using condor_submit.

 ~~~
-$ condor_submit tutorial01
+$ condor_submit tutorial01.submit
 Submitting job(s).
 1 job(s) submitted to cluster 823.
 ~~~

 ##Job status##

-The condor_q command tells the status of currently running jobs.
-Generally you will want to limit it to your own jobs:
+Your first job is on the grid!
+The `condor_q` command tells the status of currently running jobs.
+Generally you will want to limit it to your own jobs by adding your own username to the command.

 ~~~
 $ condor_q username